Anmol5478/Anmol5478/README.md

 - 🔭 Currently working on: Android app Development
 - 🌱 Learning: I have learned Mern Stack along with AI integrated in my websites.
-- 👯 Looking to collaborate on: [Types of projects or technologies]
+- 👯 Looking to collaborate on: Ml projects
-- 💬 Ask me about: [Topics you're comfortable talking about]
+- 💬 Ask me about: Developement and Ai engineering.
-- 📫 How to reach me: [Your email or preferred contact method]
+- 📫 How to reach me: Anmol200gupta5@gmail.com
-- ⚡ Fun fact: [Something interesting about you!]
+- ⚡ Fun fact: I roast People very much.

 ## 🛠️ Languages and Tools